Koonpoy/Koonpoy.github.io/install-vm.md

-# Steps to Install Ubuntu in VirtualBox on Windows 11
+# Steps to Install Ubuntu linux in VirtualBox on Windows 11

 ![ubuntuGif](images/Ubuntu_gif.gif)